-We may be unable to protect our intellectual property rights.
+We may be unable to protect our intellectual property rights effectively, or may infringe upon the intellectual property of others.
 We rely on a variety of intellectual property rights we use in our products and services.
 We may not be able to successfully preserve our intellectual property rights in the future, and these rights could be invalidated, circumvented or challenged.
 In addition, the laws of some foreign countries in which our products and services have been or may be sold do not protect intellectual property rights to the same extent as the laws of the United States.
-A failure to protect proprietary information and any successful intellectual property challenges or infringement proceedings against us could materially and adversely affect our competitive position.
-In addition, even if we are successful in protecting our intellectual property rights or defending ourselves against a claim of infringement, any related dispute or litigation could be costly and time-consuming thereby diverting management's attention from business.